January 11, 2018

 - 25 Years of Struggle: Cannon Mills Union Victory

 - Victory at Smithfield

 - Mt.
 Olive Pickle Boycott

 - The Future of the Labor Movement

 Each full-color foam core panel measures 36” W x 48” L .
-When displayed on the easels provided, each panel has a footprint of about nine square feet, but hanging the panels is also an option.
+When displayed on the provided stands, each panel has a footprint of about three square feet.
+If necessary to accommodate smaller spaces, each stand can hold two panels back-to-back.
 Just let us know using the “Additional Information” section when submitting your request to display the exhibit.

 Complete this Google Form to ask to display the North Carolina Labor History Exhibit in your community: https://goo.gl/forms/Qn8Ark0JiPPaxhxB2.